Get set to use everything in your membership in 2025

 1. Imagining connected places: A systemic model that brings together better integrated, efficient and more effective health, care, welfare, emergency, crime prevention and education services, combined with good and affordable housing, modern premises, and connected transport; a culture that fosters entrepreneurship, investment and innovation, attracts, develops and retains talent, creates meaningful jobs and enterprise, reduces unemployment and equips people with the skills and confidence to remain resilient and adaptable in a changing work environment.

-2. Health and well-being: How connected places can address the challenges of modern healthcare delivery that often lie outside clinical activity in hospitals – community support, mental health, self-administered care, education, the environment and lifestyle improvements – taking a whole person and whole system perspective.
+2. Health and wellbeing: How connected places can address the challenges of modern healthcare delivery that often lie outside clinical activity in hospitals – community support, mental health, self-administered care, education, the environment and lifestyle improvements – taking a whole person and whole system perspective.

 3. Community resilience: In a digital age, the concept of community resilience has changed.
 Today, it encompasses a wide range of issues, such as global supply chains, energy, water and food security, cyber risk, the safety of services and people, and contingency planning to mitigate unforeseen incidents of any type.